conorcarrion/Webhook-hiring-challenge/Challenge.md

-# Revend Hiring Challenge
+# <company> Hiring Challenge

-Dear future Revendeer, thank you so much for your interest in joining our team and company.
+Dear future <company>, thank you so much for your interest in joining our team and company.
 You will be joining a fast growing organisation and be one of the very first people to help us define our culture.

 We kindly request you to complete the challenge below, should you be inclined to join us.
 We estimate it should take between 4 - 8 hours to complete.
 The objective of this assignment is for us to have an indication of where you are in your journey as a developer, as well as assess your ability to work independently.